rasnom/threeshortwords/README.md

 ## API

 This is not a CRUD app so a REST API is not necessarily appropriate.
+Instead the API focuses on simple usability for the few specific use cases.
+Calls to /thesaurus accept a list of words as a parameter and return a list of shared synonyms.
+The full documentaion is available in OpenAPI format in [openapi.yaml](openapi.yaml).

 ## Tech Stack